A lift home in the fog

 The man’s face was a picture.
 As our teacher managed to wind down his window – I thought he was going to reassure the man – the traffic in front cleared and we pulled away.
-In the back Paul and I could not disguise our laughter and, as he wound up his window we heard our teacher chuckling with us.
+In the back Paul and I could not disguise our laughter.
+As our teacher wound up his window we heard him chuckling too.

 Several times a year I drive over that spot and always wonder how long it was before our victim discovered that we had been pulling his leg.

 In the second paragraph how does the writer try to give an impression of the weather?

 The writer says that, at the age of fourteen it is not difficult to play tricks on teachers.
 What tricks have you played on teachers?